Catch Up in 6 Minutes: Ministry of Emergency Situations Talks About the Peculiarities of Extinguishing Electric Cars

 Perm firefighters of the Ministry of Emergency Situations demonstrated a high speed of response, extinguishing the fire of two cars in the parking lot in six minutes.
 However, the exercises revealed a serious threat: high-voltage batteries of electric vehicles, when mechanically damaged, are prone to short circuits.
 This process is accompanied by the release of heat and smoke, and can end in an explosion.

-The use of powder extinguishers and foam in the later stages of electric vehicle fires may be ineffective.
-The powder can form an insulating layer that prevents water from penetrating and exacerbates the overheating of the battery elements.
+The use of powder fire extinguishers and foam in the later stages of ignition of electric vehicles may be ineffective.
+The powder can form an insulating layer that prevents water from penetrating and exacerbates the overheating of battery elements.
 Foam, although capable of suppressing open flames, cannot always reach the internal cells of the battery, where thermal runaway processes continue.

-That is why a significant amount of water is required to completely extinguish an electric vehicle fire, ensuring effective cooling of the entire battery.
+That is why a significant amount of water is required to finally extinguish an electric vehicle fire, providing effective cooling of the entire battery.
 Water penetrates between the elements, dissipating heat and preventing re-ignition.
-It often takes thousands of liters of water to completely stop the processes occurring inside the battery.
+Often, thousands of liters of water are required to completely stop the processes occurring inside the battery.

-What to watch on the weekend: "First Technical" recommends the film "T-34" - a film about the tank heroes and the most massive tank of the Second World War
+What to watch on the weekend: "First Technical" recommends the film "T-34" - a picture about the heroes-tankers and the most massive tank of the Second World War

 Waterfall from the sky: how the aviation of the Ministry of Emergency Situations of Russia helps to tame the fire

-Full-size frame SUV of Russian assembly entered the market: the price of BAIC BJ60 has been announced
+Full-size frame SUV of Russian assembly entered the market: the price of BAIC BJ60 was announced

 A unique system for protecting industrial facilities from UAVs was developed by NTI engineers